How to find SaaS customers before you even have a product

 Build a lookalike audience and run some test ads of potential concepts

-Well, there’s a few things you can do with a list.
-You can email them, or you can go into your business facebook account and build a lookalike audience.
-Building a lookalike audience can give you a powerful tool to test concepts through facebook ads, and also give you a better idea on the interests your niche is interested in on facebook.
-The how to’s of doing this are beyond the scope of this post, but you can simply google – how to build a lookalike audience with a .csv file.
-Once you’ve built your audience, you can start running simple facebook ads asking them whatever you want, or even gauging the interest in a potential SaaS idea by the number of likes on a post.
+Well, there are a few things you can do with a list.
+You can email them, or you can go into your business Facebook account and build a lookalike audience.
+Building a lookalike audience can give you a powerful tool to test concepts through Facebook ads, and also give you a better idea of the interests your niche is interested in on Facebook.
+The how to’s of doing this are beyond the scope of this post, but you can simply google - how to build a lookalike audience with a .csv file.
+Once you’ve built your audience, you can start running simple Facebook ads asking them whatever you want, or even gauging the interest in a potential SaaS idea by the number of likes on a post.

 Run some MSN ads to ask questions.